 - Government business: includes Bills, Resolutions, Amendments and other Motions introduced or initiated by a Minister - ii.
-Private Members' business: includes Bills, Resolutions, Amendments and other Motions introduced or initiated by private Members
+Private Members' business: includes Bills.

+Resolutions, Amendments and other Motions introduced or initiated by private Members other than a Minister.4

 Allotment of Time for Transaction of Business